kengibson1111/tour-of-go/README.md

 ## Lessons

-* forloop - basic for loop that looks like Java except for the variable short assignment :=.

 * forloop (while) - because init and post statements are optional, this is how to make a for loop act like a while.